LucasJWilliams/TringBellringers/content/news/newringer.md

 I’m still in the foothills of my journey, but I’m determined to continue.
 It requires commitment – I usually practice weekly in both Tring and Berkhamsted, as well as ringing for the Church service on a Sunday morning.
 It’s time consuming but enjoyable, and a pleasure to spend time with such a friendly and supportive group.

 My only regret is that I left it until later in life, rather than responding to the call of the bells earlier!
 Better late than never.
 So, I heartily recommend anyone considering bell ringing to give it a go, and wind your way up that ancient spiral staircase.

+- Christian (A Tring recruit, starting in May 2023)

+**Editor's note:** The image at the top is very a happy band after Christian (Right) rang his first [quarter peal](https://bb.ringingworld.co.uk/view.php?id=1688433), a significant challenge and milestone in a ringer's progression.